Dear Wildfire Elementary School students, parents, staff, and community,

 I am so proud to be the Principal of Wildfire Elementary School.
 WFES is a tremendous school with a great reputation around the Valley for having an amazing student body, staff, and support community.
 It is truly an honor to be a part of this wonderful community.
 I am so grateful for the role I get to play in helping every student and staff member be the best they can be.

-The 2019-2020 school year will mark my 15th year in education.
-This will be my second year in the Paradise Valley Unified School District, and my second year as head principal.
+The 2020 - 2021 school year will mark my 16th year in education.
+This will be my third year in the Paradise Valley Unified School District, and my third year as principal of Wildfire Elementary School.
 I started my teaching career in the Kansas City, Kansas School District where I taught Social Studies and Science in grades 6-8.
 I was also an after-school math and reading tutor to students, and coached middle school soccer and as well as the Student Council sponsors.

 After moving to Arizona with my wife Kaycee in 2012, I became the K-12 Social Studies Curriculum, Instruction, and Assessment Specialist for the Deer Valley School District.
 I held that position for 3 years and helped develop curriculum and assessments for the district, provide professional development to teachers and district administrators, as well as create lessons for the Arizona Department of Education (ADE) and the Maricopa County Education Service Agency.
 In the summer of 2013, I taught English to elementary students at summer school programs in Beijing, China.